 - Relevant/interesting – Does this clearly demonstrate my page is related to the targeted search(s)?
 Are people interested in my topic.
 Don’t write about Ford Escorts if your are trying to rank in searches for “bacon”.
 If people aren’t interested in your topic (i.e., they don’t search for it), it doesn’t matter if you rank well.

 - Popular – Does this demonstrate that other people think I am relevant to the targeted search?
 This is essentially link popularity.
 The more links to your page the search engines find, the more popular your page.
+But without apprehending what is a small business and how one can flourish it, because everyone started out small, all efforts of enhancing SEO would be nugatory.
 The more popular the page, the more likely it rises to the top of the search results.